x

 • 1 cup (packed) light brown sugar

-• 2 teaspoons vanilla extract (or finely grated ginger)
+• 2 teaspoon vanilla extract (or finely grated fresh ginger)

 • 5 large eggs